 Dialogues are one of the most important (and unique) concepts in NightView.
 Essentially, a dialogue is just an ordinary shell where you run commands as you would normally run them in the shell (in fact, you are running your normal shell), but in a dialogue, you have the opportunity to debug any or all of the programs you run in the dialogue shell.
 Most debuggers have special commands to tell the debugger which program to debug and what arguments to give it.
 In NightView, the way to debug a program is to run it within a dialogue shell.
-This means you can debug a program that is a member of a pipe, or is invoked by some other program, and you can run the program in the debugger.
-For instance, if your programs run under the control of the Frequency-Based Scheduler, you could invoke rtutil or NightSim[TM] from your dialogue.
+This means you can debug a program that is a member of a pipe, or is invoked by some other program, and you can run the program in the debugger using the exact same invocation you would normally use outside the debugger.
+For instance, if your programs run under the control of the Frequency-Based Scheduler, you could invoke rtutil or NightSimTM from your dialogue.

 The environment variable NIGHTVIEW_ENV is set to 1 within a dialogue shell.
 This allows you to alter the behavior of programs and scripts running in the dialogue shell.
 For example, you may wish to avoid running some programs in a shell initialization file when the shell is a dialogue shell.

 Once the shell is started, you can change directory, set environment variables, or set ulimit(2) parameters just like a normal shell.
 Any processes you start in the dialogue will automatically be debugged, except for programs in the standard directories such as /bin.
 You may alter this default behavior using the debug and nodebug commands.
-See "debug" on page 7-20 and "nodebug" on page 7-20.
+See "debug" on page 7-23 and "nodebug" on page 7-23.